konsumer/template-templates/README.md

 # template-templates

 Use incredibly efficient and stupidly-tiny functions to parse plain [template-string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Your target will need to support those for it to work.

 It's meant to just be a zero-dependency ultra-tiny way to get compiled templates, using a familiar syntax.